SalmanrasheedMohammed/Linux-DevOps/README.md

     - Example: systemctl status service_name

 **sudo**
 - **sudo** (Superuser Do) is a command-line utility that allows permitted users to execute a command as the superuser or another user, as specified by the security policy.
+- In Ubuntu (sudo apt)
+- In Amazon Linux (sudo yum)
 - Update Package Lists: sudo apt-get update
 - Install a Package: sudo apt-get install package_name
 - Remove a Package: sudo apt-get remove package_name